bobemoe/OpenHiit/README.md

 This project is coded in Python using [Kivy](http://kivy.org).

-Only tested on Android and can be built using [Buildozer](https://buildozer.io/) and the buildozer.spec provided.
+Only tested on Android buit by [Buildozer](https://buildozer.io/) on linux using the buildozer.spec provided.

-Should work on iOS and other platforms, but you'll have to build your own package: http://kivy.org/docs/guide/packaging.html
+Should work on iOS and other platforms, but you'll have to build your own package:

+http://kivy.org/docs/guide/packaging.html

 Credits